brandalx/BANKGLOBAL/README.md

 ## Hi there! 👋
-I've just completed a quarter-long front-end project and I'd love for you to check it out.😎 💻 I'm working on becoming a full stack web developer and there's always more to learn.
+I've just completed a quarter-long front-end project and I'd love for you to check it out.
+I'm working on becoming a full stack web developer and there's always more to learn.
 I've also been honing my UX/UI design skills, follow the link below to see what I've been up to and how far I've come in my web development journey.

 ## ℹ A little information about this project:
  - This project was built using `HTML`, `CSS`, and `JavaScript`.